 - Join the ultimate frisbee club at the University of Strasbourg.

-Students will be advised during the summer before departure by both the Syracuse-based SU Abroad staff and by a senior faculty member from the College of Arts and Sciences, who will also serve as their advisor for the rest of the year (helping to choose spring courses during registration in November as well as advising throughout the spring semester).
+Students will be advised during the summer before departure by both the Syracuse-based Abroad staff and by a senior faculty member from the College of Arts and Sciences, who will also serve as their advisor for the rest of the year (helping to choose spring courses during registration in November as well as advising throughout the spring semester).
 In addition to ongoing communication with students throughout the semester, we anticipate that the advisor will visit Strasbourg for a week early in the fall semester to talk with students and to help with their initial adjustment to being abroad and to college expectations.

 All Discovery Strasbourg students will participate in the Strasbourg equivalent of the First-Year Forum offered by the College of Arts and Sciences on main campus.
-The goal of the forum is to orient you to college life, to SU, and to studying abroad.
+The goal of the forum is to orient you to college life, to Syracuse University, and to studying abroad.
 Students will discuss issues of host families, cultural adjustment, time management, study habits, expectations of college level courses, choosing a major, and more.
 This course will be taught by staff in Strasbourg with input from the associate dean for curriculum and instruction of the College of Arts and Sciences.